amanrai31/JavaScript/random/RANDOM.md

 - forEach(), map(), filter(), reduce() are functions not purely LOOP as we can not apply forEach on string, we can only apply them on "iterable objects"

+- slight diff b/w forEach and map,filter,reduce is that map returns a new array and forEach just performs some operation.

 -----